markalvincadangin/TaskTrackr/README.md

 - No password reset functionality yet.
 - No mobile push notifications.
 - Email notifications depend on correct SMTP setup.
+- Only tested on Chrome and Edge.

 ---

 ## ♿ Accessibility & Browser Support

-- Uses semantic HTML and ARIA labels.
+- Uses semantic HTML and ARIA labels for better accessibility.
+- Fully responsive and mobile-friendly.
-- Tested on Chrome, and Edge.
+- Tested on latest Chrome and Edge browsers.

 ---